-Showing unit properties with systemctl exposes the exact state, paths, dependencies, and runtime metadata that systemd currently has loaded for a unit.
-That is the faster check when a status screen looks roughly right but a script, override, timer, or dependency question needs specific fields instead of a formatted summary.
+Showing unit properties with systemctl exposes the exact state, paths, dependencies, and normalized settings that systemd currently has loaded for a unit.
+That is the cleaner check when a status screen looks roughly right but a script, override, timer, or dependency question needs exact fields instead of a formatted summary.

-Run the command on the host that owns the target manager, add sudo only when permissions restrict the unit details, and use systemctl --user show for per-user units.
-Running systemctl show with no unit name prints manager properties instead of unit properties, and time-related settings appear with ...USec suffixes because systemd normalizes them internally.
+Run the command on the host that owns the target manager, add sudo only when the environment restricts access to the unit details, and use systemctl --user show for per-user units.
+Running systemctl show without a unit name prints manager properties instead of unit properties, and time settings appear with the ...USec suffix because systemd normalizes them internally.

 Steps to show systemd unit properties using systemctl: